ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Our experience is that there are three types of spreadsheet users.

- - **Calcers** want to evaluate one or more equations.
+ - **Calcers** want to evaluate equations.
-   Spreadsheet formulas work well for Calcers since: (a) they do not have to structure calculations based on data dependencies; (b) they can use "copy" and "paste" for iteration; and (c) the only data structures are rectangular blocks (more commonly a single cell), which is easily visualized.
+   Spreadsheet formulas work well for Calcers since: (a) they can ignore data dependencies;
+   (b) they can avoid flow control by using
+   "copy" and "paste" for iteration; and (c) data structures are "visual" (e.g., rectangular blocks).
  - **Scripters** feel comfortable with expressing calculations algorithmically using for-loops and if-then statements, and they can use simple data structures such as lists and dataframes (which are like spreadsheets).
    However, they rarely encapsulate code into functions, preferring to copy code to get reuse.